ericrogler/Green-Book/Z007z_Analysis_Primer.md

 *Notice: This entire chapter is, at best, a surface level view of each topic covered here.
 That is intentional.*

+To encourage people to care about your research, analysis, etc. you must ensure you're addressing the questions they need answered.
+This typically means a clear question with actionable items involved and may involve inquiring what information needs to be found and what information is used for decision.

 Broken record reminder: you'll still want advanced knowledge precisely to know when an advanced method is not the best course of action and to know how to manipulate advanced methods to better suit your needs.

+Statistical Significance does not imply Practical Significance.

 ## **Long Answer**